2lian/asyncio-for-robotics/README.md

 # Asyncio For Robotics (WIP)

-ROS2, Zenoh, and other robotic communication systems through asyncio python.
+The Asyncio For Robotics (AFoR) library makes asyncio usable with ROS 2, Zenoh and more, letting you write linear, testable, and non-blocking Python code.

 - Make your code linear, easy to write, easy to follow.
 - No gigantic spaghetti of callback and future.
 - Nobody responsible for spinning an executor.
-- Fantastic for software testing where many small tasks and checks need to be written and run.
+- Fantastic for software testing with many small tasks and checks to be maintained and run.
 - Ability to `asyncio.sleep` while other tasks are continuing.
-- No dependencies, just native python with great support.
+- No dependencies, light weight, just native python.

 *Will this make my code slower?* No.

-*Will this make my code faster?* No. But I am sure that `asyncio` will help you understand you code better, and you will make it faster.
+*Will this make my code faster?* No. However `asyncio` will help YOU write better, faster code.

 ## Install

-### For ROS2
+### For ROS 2

 ```bash
 pip install git+https://github.com/2lian/asyncio-for-robotics.git[ros2]